spaceprofessor/aed-handout/HAAE-D01_Handout.md

 ![](figures/haae-d01_intro_Seite_33.png)

+Below an altitude of 100 km, air consists mainly of molecular nitrogen and molecular oxygen.
+When air (at $\approx$ 1 bar pressure) is heated to $\approx$ 2500 K, the atomic bonds between the two atoms in oxygen molecules start to break, i.e., the molecular oxygen begins to dissociate into atomic oxygen.
+At $\approx$ 4000 K, the oxygen is almost completely dissociated, and the molecular nitrogen begins to dissociate into atomic nitrogen.
+At a temperature of $\approx$ 9000 K, nitrogen is almost completely dissociated.
+As the temperature continues to rise, the atomic collisions become even more energetic, resulting in ionization.
+This process involves the removal of one or more electrons from the atoms, leading to the formation of a plasma.
+(Note: "no reactions" below 2500 K just means that there are no *chemical* reactions.
+The atomic bonds in the molecules, however, will beome vibrationally excited.)

 ---

 ![](figures/haae-d01_intro_Seite_34.png)

-Below an altitude of 100 km, the air primarily consists of molecular nitrogen and molecular oxygen.
-If a significant amount of energy is added to this gas mixture, the atomic bond between two atoms in a molecule becomes vibrationally excited.
-This vibrationally bound energy is not available to increase the temperature.
-If more energy is added, the molecules dissociate, meaning the atomic bond breaks.
-First, the bond of oxygen dissociates, followed by the bond of nitrogen.
-This process also counteracts a temperature increase.
-At even higher energy input, the individual atoms become ionized, meaning one or more electrons are knocked away from them due to collisions.
-The diagram illustrates the entry path of the space shuttle, depicting its velocity versus altitude.
-Due to the initially high but gradually decreasing entry velocity, these real gas effects occur in reverse order.
-First, nitrogen is dissociated to a considerable extent, while oxygen is completely dissociated.
-Later, the lower energy input is only sufficient for dissociating oxygen, and still later, only for vibrational excitation.
+When a significant amount of energy is added to air, it heats up and the atomic bond between the two atoms in a molecule becomes vibrationally excited.
+This vibrational energy is not available to raise the temperature.
+If more energy is added, as described above, the molecules dissociate and eventually become ionized.
+These processes consume energy and thus counteract the temperature increase.
+The diagram illustrates the entry trajectory of the Space Shuttle, plotting its velocity against altitude.
+Because of the initially high but gradually decreasing entry velocity, these real gas effects occur in reverse order.
+First, nitrogen is dissociated to a considerable extent, while oxygen is dissociated completely.
+Later, the lower energy input is sufficient only for oxygen dissociation, and still later, only for vibrational excitation.

 ---

 ![](figures/haae-d01_intro_Seite_35.png)

-The diagram on this slide depicts the shock-layer temperature over the entry velocity.
+The diagram above depicts the shock-layer temperature over the entry velocity.
 It also compares a perfect gas to a real gas.
-The entry velocities of several space missions are indicated.
-As you can see, the perfect-gas assumption yields much higher temperatures than obtained in reality.
+The entry velocities of several space missions are indicated on the horizontal axis.
+As you can see, the perfect-gas assumption yields much higher temperatures than are obtained in reality.
 Nevertheless, the temperatures are still very high, almost 8000 K for an entry from LEO and almost 12000 K for a lunar return.
 Note that for such high temperatures, it does not really make a difference whether the temperatures are given in K or in °C.

 # References